MarkusEh/vdr-plugin-tvscraper/README.md

 In general each call expects a pointer to a cEvent or cRecording object as input variable inside the struct passed to the call.
+Note:
+- In case of a cEvent, call.recording must be nullptr.
+- In case of a cRecording, call.event must be nullptr.

 As output variables tvscraper provides media info via the "cTvMedia" struct: